Save Sickle Point

 Link: "Saving Sickle Point"

-The Save Sickle Point Committee has authored letters to government ministries.
-Please feel free to download PDFs of those letters below.
+The Save Sickle Point Committee has sent letters to government ministries.
+Correspondence will be posted here as it is received.
+Please feel free to download PDFs of the letters below.

 Write Your Own Letter of Support

 If you are interested in writing a letter of support for the conservation of Sickle Point, the following Word document contains information that may be helpful, such as who you can write to and points you may wish to include in your letter.